-Elements of Maximum Average Price
+2. Elements of the Maximum Average Price

-- 2.7 The maximum average price is made up of a number of costs:
+- 2.1 The maximum average price is made up of the following costs:

 - Operating costs and supply margin;

 - Network costs; and

-- Wholesale cost of gas.
+- · Wholesale cost of gas.

-- 2.8 The breakdown is shown in Figure 1 below.
+- 2.2 The breakdown is shown in Figure 1 below.

-Figure 1 - Makeup of the maximum average price from 1 April 2024
+Figure 1 - Makeup of the maximum average price from 1 April 2025

-2.9 The UR has taken an active role in scrutinising the costs within each of the elements of the maximum average price of FES's submission.
+2.3 The UR has taken an active role in scrutinising the costs within each of the elements of the maximum average price of FES's submission.
 FES uses the maximum average price to set the actual tariffs that are charged to customers, and FES cannot charge more than the maximum average price overall.